AdmiralCloud/ac-sanitizer/README.md

-base64 | | Checks if a string is base64 encoded, optional with field option "convert" (to string) boolean | | integer \| boolean |  | Value can be an integer OR a boolean date | | Date or date time, support various date formats (e.g. DD.MM.YYYY, DD/MM/YYYY, YYYY-MM-DD, etc) email | | a@b.c
-float | | 0 - 2^31
+base64 | | Checks if a string is base64 encoded, optional with field option "convert" (to string) boolean | | integer \| boolean |  | Value can be an integer OR a boolean date | dateFormat | Date or date time, support various date formats (e.g. DD.MM.YYYY, DD/MM/YYYY, YYYY-MM-DD, etc) as well as a custom format defined in dateFormat. email | | a@b.c float | | 0 - 2^31
 fileExtension | |